salvadordeveloper/flutter-tiktok/README.md

 ## Changelog

 19/06/2019
-- Migrated To Firestore
+- RealTime Database To Firestore
-- Caroulsel to PageView
+- caroulsel_slider To PageView